alexpinch/ref/README.md

-# scripts
+# General use scripts
- A reference repository for my most used scripts
+ A reference repository of some scripts for later